-I am done, and am listening to the M-500 right now - sounds sweet and juicy like these nutz., but it's not on my AL-IIIs, just some bookshelf M&Ks.
+I am done, and am listening to the M-500 right now - sounds sweet, but it's not on my AL-IIIs, just some bookshelf M&Ks.
 Anyway, I learned quite a bit.
 First off, the traces on the M-500 are very delicate.
 In removing a part, I actually removed the trace with it (it was at the end of a trace run).
 I thus had to scrape off some of the trace coating further down and solder to it.
 It wasn't difficult, but not something I'd ever done before.
 I don't know if the traces on other Carver gear is this delicate (this unit is made in Japan), but it certainly isn't like the Heathkit AR-1500 I built in 1970.

 Second, I found that all the capacitors listed in the Service Manual were not needed.
 Actually, the M-500t was closer to what was needed than the M-500 manual (I must have had a later model).
 So, You should pop the lid before you order parts and check to see.
 Actually, it probably would have saved me less than a buck not ordering the extra parts.

 Finally, I found that all the traces to make this into a M-500t were there, plus some.
 There was a couple of traced holes for an indicator light (if I'd had an appropriate LED, I probably would have put it on the board, just for grins).
 There was tracing for a switched outlet, the front power switch, an impedance switch - neat stuff.

 OK, here's some picks that I haven't posted earlier.

 Notice all the blue caps are gone.
 Sorry about reversing my camera angle.

 Below is the list of capacitors that I bought to do this project:

 Carver Corp. # Qty Description Panasonic # Digi-Key # Spacing M-500 Capacitor Cost Total Comment